 Four Days of Easter

 In Germany there are four important days during Easter.
 The first one is Good Friday (Karfreitag), which is a quiet day, with no music and no dancing.
+Of course all shops are cloed, so people prefer to meet their falily or friends in the park or go out on walks.
 Sometimes there are also restrictions to sell alcohol and there won’t be any parties.
-On this day we traditionally eat fish in Germany.
+On this day Christians here traditionally eat fish in Germany.

 Easter Monday is the last day of these holidays.
 Like on Sunday most shops, businesses and banks are closed.
 Of course there are church services, but we normally don’t have special celebrations on this day.